-All teachers in our school are registered with the Queensland College of Teachers.
-Original certificates of registration and qualifications are sighted upon employment and copies are stored in the school and in the teacher's personnel file at Catholic Education Services.
-The Professional Standards and Safeguarding Office (also known as Professional Standards) additionally adhere to notification processes required by the Education (QLD College of Teachers) Act 2005, where allegations or complaints occur resulting in an investigation of harm or possible harm to a student.
+All teachers in our school and colleges are registered with the Queensland College of Teachers.
+Original certificates of registration and qualifications are sighted upon employment and copies are stored in the school and in the teacher's personnel file at CEDC.
+The Professional Standards and Safeguarding Office additionally adhere to notification processes required by the Education (QLD College of Teachers) Act 2005, where allegations or complaints occur resulting in an investigation of harm or possible harm to a student.